-- A. Each employee must have an individual pay record maintained as part of the master pay record.
+4.2.1.
+Each employee must have an individual pay record maintained as part of the master pay record.
 Except in the case of multiple appointments, only one pay record must be active at any given time for each authorized position.
 If more than one pay record is maintained, then the rationale must be thoroughly documented and an audit trail maintained.
-Sufficient information on active pay records must be retained or be accessible at the servicing PRO to facilitate manual input, payment, and/or performance of other required administrative functions. - B. The pay record must contain all transaction information related to payments and deductions with an audit trail to the authorizing source document, subject to paragraph 010405.
-The pay record must contain information on rates of pay pertaining to: - 1.
-All earnings separately identified by type (e.g., overtime, night differential, or danger pay); - 2.
-All deductions separately identified by type (e.g., charity, union, Federal Employees Health Benefits (FEHB), Federal Employees' Group Life Insurance (FEGLI), income taxes, payroll taxes, or retirement); - 3.
-Subject-to amounts for computation of applicable deductions (e.g., subject-to income taxes, subject-to payroll taxes, subject-to Thrift Savings Plan (TSP), or subject-to retirement); - 4.
-All government contribution amounts separately identified by type (e.g., FEHB, basic FEGLI, or TSP matching); and - 5.
-Gross and net pay amounts. - C. The pay records must be supported by T&A, leave records, and personnel records.
+Sufficient information on active pay records must be retained or be accessible at the servicing PRO to facilitate manual input, payment, and/or performance of other required administrative functions.

+4.2.2.
+The pay record must contain all transaction information related to payments and deductions with an audit trail to the authorizing source document, subject-to paragraph 4.5.
+The pay record must contain information on rates of pay pertaining to:

+4.2.2.1.
+All earnings separately identified by type (e.g., overtime, night differential, or danger pay);

+4.2.2.2.
+All deductions separately identified by type (e.g., charity, union, Federal Employees Health Benefits (FEHB), Federal Employees' Group Life Insurance (FEGLI), income taxes, payroll taxes, or retirement);

+4.2.2.3.
+Subject-to amounts for computation of applicable deductions (e.g., subject-to income taxes, subject-to payroll taxes, subject-to Thrift Savings Plan (TSP), or subject-to retirement);

+4.2.2.4.
+All government contribution amounts separately identified by type (e.g., FEHB, basic FEGLI, or TSP matching); and

+4.2.2.5.
+Gross and net pay amounts.

+4.2.3.
+The pay records must be supported by T&A, leave records, and personnel records.
 T&A records contain all hours for a pay period based on the effective work schedule.
-The computation of pay uses all hours worked (regular and premium) and leave taken (paid and unpaid).
+All hours worked (regular and premium) and leave taken (paid and unpaid) are used in the computation of pay.

 Leave records include annual, sick, and any other leave earned, taken, lost, forfeited, restored, or advanced, including appropriate unused leave balances.
 The pay record must contain other information, such as year-to-date and quarter-to-date totals, as necessary, for computing pay and preparing reports.

-D. Year-to-date information must be maintained for the current and prior pay years.
-Disposition of pay records must be in accordance with the National Archives and Records Administration (NARA), General Records Schedule (GRS) 2.4.
+4.2.4.
+Year-to-date information must be maintained for the current and prior pay years.
+Disposition of pay records must be in accordance with the National Archives and Records Administration (NARA), General Records Schedule (GRS) 2.4: Employee Compensation and Benefits Records.

-010403.
+4.3.
 Payroll Substantiating Document File